hefesto-dev/resume/readme.md

 # Sergio Vieira
 ## SENIOR SOFTWARE ENGINEER AND RESEARCHER (sergiosvieira@gmail.com)

 I always enjoyed the idea of making a computer do what I want.
-My first programming experience was when I had twelve years old with my old computer TK3000II.
-Since that, I never stopped to programming, and nowadays I still have fun learning new programming languages and improving my programming skills.
+My first programming experience was when I was twelve years old with my old computer TK3000II.
+Since then, I never stopped programming, and nowadays I still have fun learning new programming languages and improving my programming skills.

-During my academic period I've acquired experience in Research and Development mainly using a software called Network Simulator versions 2 and 3, and during my professional experience I've learned how to design a software architecture that is easy to maintain and how to work with a team.
-I love designing a solution and making it a reality.
+When I was at university I acquired experience in Research and Development, and when I started to work as software engineer I learned how to design a maintanable software and how to work in a team.
+I love coming up with a solution and making it a reality.

 ### Skill Set Summary
 #### SOFTWARE ENGINEERING